 One of the biggest but for some most challenging steps on the path to a zero waste bathroom is period products.
 With such an incredible range of plastic-free period products, from menstrual cups to reusable cloth pads, there have never been more reasons to make this switch.

 #4… make-up remover for coconut oil.

 Coconut oil is another hero product, both in the kitchen and in the bathroom.
-One of our favourite ways to use it is as make-up remover (because sleeping in your make-up is no longer cool).
+One of our favourite ways to use it is as make-up remover.
 If coconut oil clogs your pores, this also works with olive or almond oil.
 Massage it in gently, rinse with warm water and a (reusable!) cloth.
-Great for your skin, your bank balance and the world.
+Great for your skin, your bank balance and the planet.